Mendirman Jaloliddin: Cast

+Episodes

 Production

 The television series includes both Turkish and Uzbek actors and it is produced by Turkish screenwriter Mehmet Bozdağ, while being directed by Metin Günay.
 Nurgissa Almurat of Kazakhstan, Reza Himmeti of Iran are also directors of the series.
 A statement said, "About a thousand people will take part in the project.
 The series, which will be shot in Uzbekistan and Turkey, consists of 13 episodes, and each episode will be one hour long".
-Mendirman Jaloliddin is sometimes considered a "multi-part film" or just a "film" for its short amount of episodes and shorter amount of screentime, however, there is likely to be a second season.
+Mendirman Jaloliddin is sometimes considered a "multi-part film" or just a "film" for its short amount of episodes and shorter amount of screentime.
 Uzbek and Turkish artists gathered at the Milliy TV studio for the first part of the production and answered the questions from the audience live after the first episode of the series was broadcast.

 After a conference in Tashkent where it was first announced that a series with this name will be produced, an intensive collaboration between producers, directors, screenwriters, historians, consultants, artists, art directors, architects and costume designers began.
 Tough casting awaited many Turkish and Uzbek actors for the series who had to receive special training for battle scenes, horse riding and fencing.
 They also had to learn each other's languages.
 The digital effects of Mendirman Celaleddin, which employs a team of about 500 people behind the scenes, included 200 people from Turkey, England, India and Malaysia.
 Based on the sketches of Turkish and Uzbek artists, more than 200 tailors worked on costumes for the series.